AJ Piscitelli, PMP

 Project Manager | ERP Solutions Provider | Cloud Architect

 I love learning new things.
-I admit, I’ll sit down at night and binge watch YouTube and Netflix documentaries instead of a prime-time TV show.
+I admit I’ll sit down at night and binge-watch YouTube and Netflix documentaries instead of a prime-time TV show.
 While these videos can be entertaining and educational, as well as provide interesting talking points at the coffee maker at work, they don’t necessarily increase my skill set.
 Fortunately, I also enjoy watching online educational courses on various topics applicable to my profession and hobbies.
-Video seems to be the best fit for me, as I can watch a couple class videos while eating a meal, or while traveling.
+Video seems to be the best fit for me, as I can watch a couple of class videos while eating a meal, or while traveling.

 Note: All prices listed are current as of the publishing of this article.

 Annual cost: Included with your annual $129 PMI® Membership fee

 If you have or are in the process of obtaining your Project Manager Professional (PMP®) certification, you most likely are a Project Management Institute (PMI) member.
 Your PMI membership gives you access to thousands of recorded webinars on ProjectManagement.com.
 Also, ProjectManagement.com often has one or more live virtual conferences annually.
 ProjectManagement.com also makes it incredibly easy to earn PDUs (professional development units).
 After watching a webinar, ProjectManagement.com will automatically submit your PDU request to PMI, making it one less thing for you to remember to do.

 Obviously targeted to project managers, ProjectManagement.com may not be for you.
 But if you have your PMP and are a member of PMI, I highly encourage you to check out this resource.